 OCCA strengthens the capacity of the arts from Astoria to Brookings through grant-writing assistance, non-profit board training, public art initiatives, technical assistance to Florence Regional Arts Alliance, fiscal sponsorship of the Lincoln County Cultural Coalition, which distributes Oregon Cultural Trust monies to local arts, heritage and humanities projects, to name a few.

-Your membership is vital to our mission to develop, promote and celebrate community arts.
-Won’t you join us?
-If you have questions about membership, please contact Catherine Rickbone at firstname.lastname@example.org or 541-574-2652.
+If you have questions about membership, please email firstname.lastname@example.org.
 Thank you for your support.